 - squeeze of lemon

 Begin by toasting the nuts and garlic clove in a pan on the stove top.
-Make sure to cool these before adding them to the Cuisinart or blender.
 Depending on the nut, this should take 2-5 minutes.
 The garlic clove can be done simultaneously.

 Prepare an ice bath.
 Boil water in a small pot & blanch the basil leaves - 10 sec max.
 Immediately transfer them to an ice bath, reserving water for boiling the potato.
 Dry the basil leaves with a paper towel or herb spinner.